companieshouse/innovation-curious-coffee/README.md

 # Develop

 [Docker compose](https://docs.docker.com/compose/) and [Tilt](https://tilt.dev/) are used to provide a mongo database instance as well as live reloading during development.

 First ensure both tools have been installed.
+Log in to docker eu-west-1
 Then in the root of the repository run:

 ``` bash